 The fastest lens ever is the legendary Carl Zeiss Super-Q-Gigantar 40mm f/0.33, though it was a publicity project by Zeiss and didn't actually work.
 Then there are oddities like the Russian Goi CV 20mm f/0.5 mirror lens and the Signal Corps Engineering 33mm f/0.6, and there was even a Canon 65mm f/0.75 and Canon 50mm f/0.75 XI.

-When it comes to the lenses of today, fastest apertures are a lot less ambitious but far more practical So here are the five fastest lenses for cameras in 2020…
+When it comes to the lenses of today, fastest apertures are a lot less ambitious but far more practical So here are the seven fastest lenses for cameras in 2020…

 1) Handevision / Kipon Ibelux 40mm f/0.85 Mark II